j-hagedorn/journals_of/content/poems/2019-02-25-1p36-11-what-touches-distances.md

 I need it to be human, to remember
 us, because even more than to control
-I want to be known, within these hollows.
+I want to be known.
+Within these hollows,

-Through sensual labyrinths we speed
+through sensual labyrinths we speed
 inattentive, which is deathward, pursued
 between the level bleak where feeling blends.